inveniosoftware/invenio/docs/developers/git-workflow.rst

 W7.c Sending patch-suggestions
 ++++++++++++++++++++++++++++++

-As we said in the introduction, John usually maintains module !WebFoo while Erika usually maintains module !WebBar.
+As we said in the introduction, John usually maintains the !WebFoo module while Erika usually maintains the !WebBar module.
 What happens if Erika spots a problem some !WebFoo feature?

-If the problem is clear, and its solution is clear, then Erika can simply alert John that she's up to it, fix the problem and publish a branch or send an email to Joe asking for integration.
+If the problem and its solution is clear, Erika can simply alert John that she's up to it, fix the problem and publish a branch or send an email to Joe asking for integration.

-If the problem a little bit more convoluted, or there are several possible solutions and it is not clear which one is the best, or the solution to the problem requires some deep changes inside !WebFoo structures that may affect other things, or the problem requires optimizations of several pre-existing functions, then it may be best if Erika contacts John as the !WebFoo module maintainer about the problem.
-Maybe John would like to do the changes himself, or John can advise Erika how to go about the problem, etc.
+If the problem a little bit more complicated or there are several possible solutions and it is not clear which one is the best or the solution to the problem requires some deep changes inside the structure of !WebFoo that may affect other things or the problem requires optimizations of several pre-existing functions, then it may be best if Erika contacts John as the !WebFoo module maintainer about the problem.
+Maybe John would like to do the changes himself or John can advise Erika how to go about the problem, etc.

-In the latter case Erika can implemented proposed solution and send the patch-suggestion email to John as explained in W7.b.
-John can than review and okay the change and eventually change what has to be change and forward the branch to Joe for integration.
+In the latter case Erika can implement the proposed solution and send the patch-suggestion email to John as explained in W7.b.
+John can than review and approve the change and eventually change what has to be changed and forward the branch to Joe for integration.

-Note that if such a change to !WebFoo may affect other modules and/or other APIs, then these have to be usually discussed/reviewed by Joe in advance, as the other intra-module vs inter-module questions.
+Note that if such a change to !WebFoo may affect other modules and/or other APIs, then these have to be usually discussed/reviewed by Joe in advance, just like other intra-module vs inter-module issues.

 W8.
 Review process
 ~~~~~~~~~~~~~~~~~~